Tuesday, November 2, 2010

 Despite the scandal and sensational trials that followed, construction continued and the opulent hotel was completed in September 1907.
 The astonishing $12.5 million cost of construction and outfitting the hotel necessitated the largest mortgage ever placed on a hotel property.

 Hardenberg had created a French Renaissance palace with corner towers, deep mansard roofs and steeply angled eaves reminiscent of his earlier Dakota Apartments.
-The interiors were lavish and breathtaking.
-French marble lined the walls of the Louis XVI-style main entrance.
+The interiors were lavish.
+French marble lined the walls of the Louis XVI-style entrance hall.
 The furniture and carpeting of the main floor were all custom-made in France.

 The Palm Court - 1907